Resource guide for medication aide requirements by state

 North Carolina

-Medication aides in North Carolina are regulated by the North Carolina Division of Health and must be listed on the state's Medication Aide Registry.
+Medication aides in North Carolina are regulated by the North Carolina Division of Health Service Regulation (DHSR) and must be listed on the state's Medication Aide Registry.
 Eligibility criteria include a high school diploma or GED equivalent, completion of an approved medication aide training program, and a passing score on a state competency evaluation program.

 For more information, visit the North Carolina Board of Nursing website.